Genicular Artery Embolization

 Genicular artery embolization (GAE)

-GAE is the embolization of the knee, is a newer, minimally invasive procedure to reduce knee pain for patients with osteoarthritis.
+GAE, which is the embolization of the knee, is a newer and minimally invasive procedure to reduce knee pain for patients with osteoarthritis.
 The pain reduction achieved by GAE is accomplished by reducing the blood flow to the lining of the knee.
 It is a safe, modern treatment with faster recovery.

 GAE blocks the blood flow to the lining of the knee, known as the synovium, which are inflamed or otherwise scarred by arthritis.
 By blocking these arteries, a reduction in the amount of inflammation associated with arthritis occurs, a process that eliminates the associated knee pain.